Thousands of families in Bhopal have been drinking water contaminated with pesticides, chlorinated organic compounds, and heavy metals for decades.

-Initially toxic waste was simply dumped throughout the factory site and, when space became limited, beyond its perimeter on land belonging to the elected city government, the Bhopal Municipal Corporation (BMC), in three specially constructed ‘solar evaporation ponds’ (SEP’s).
+Initially, while the Union Carbide factory was in production, toxic waste was simply dumped, in unlined pits, throughout the factory site but, when space became limited, it was pumped out as liquid effluent,to three specially constructed ‘solar evaporation ponds’ (SEP’s) beyond the factory perimeter on land belonging to local government, the Bhopal Municipal Corporation (BMC),.
 But, in a Union Carbide Corporation internal telex of 25 March 1982, the SEP’s were reported to have ‘almost emptied’ through lining leakage2.

-Although pesticide production in the plant stopped, after the disaster, the plant was never fully dismantled, the site has never been properly cleaned up, and the SEP’s were simply abandoned.
+Although pesticide production in the plant stopped, after the disaster, the plant was never fully dismantled, the site was not cleaned up, and the SEP’s were simply abandoned.
 Chemicals were stored, un-sheltered, on-site for decades and these chemicals have leached through the soil and into the groundwater.
 The toxic contamination of the soil, and particularly the groundwater, in the surrounding communities, emanating from the on-site waste and the long derelict SEP’s, is believed to be the cause of many severe health problems among the residents of these poor communities.

 The National Environmental Engineering Institute (NEERI), Nagpur, India, carried out a study in 1990, at the behest of the State Government of Madhya Pradesh to investigate the pollution caused by the SEP’s.
 The study included the investigation of climatic, geological and hydrogeological (surface waters and groundwater flow) settings of the area on which the SEP is located.
 Furthermore, an assessment of the water quality and the soil contamination around the SEP was conducted by testing water and soil samples for several chemicals.